crestenstclair/crestendotpizza/src/pages/about/index.md

 templateKey: about-page
 title: About Me
 ---
-### Hey friend!
-I'm Cresten St. Clair!
+### Greetings friend!
+I am Cresten St. Clair!
 Nice to meet you. :)

-Cresten St. Clair is a full stack programmer with a battle-hardened tool kit stuffed full of pragmatic and interesting tools.
+Cresten St. Clair is a full stack programmer and hot sauce enthusiast with a battle-hardened tool kit stuffed full of pragmatic and interesting tools.
 His current programming language of choice is Elixir, his next two languages to learn are Rust and ReasonML.

 Linkedin: https://www.linkedin.com/in/cresten-st-clair-80042115/